jarusll/the-logs/index.md

 Written & evaluated in `org-mode`.
 Socratic dialogue + first principles.
 I am very proud of myself.
 I will continue writing.

-I haven't been able to write because of distractions.
+I haven't been able to write because of less desk time.
 I ordered a wireless keyboard.
 Its about time I go mobile.
 Its termux time.

 Good day, night.